KarelChanivecky/BCIT_datacomm_C_language_data_structures/README.md

 typedef struct foo_s * foo;

 #### must provide
-- means to dlinked_get_value size
+- means to get size
-- means to dlinked_insert_value
+- means to insert value
 - means to remove
 - means to iterate through all values
-- means to dlinked_get_value a specific value
+- means to get a specific value
-- means to dlinked_set_value a specific value
+- means to set a specific value

 ### casing convention
 snake_case